Project info

 Description of Study

-For this research project, we aimed to find out more about the motivating role of experienced- and observed discomfort on positive risk-taking intentions and behaviours.
-We were especially interested in the role of cognitive discomfort appraisals, inspiration, and psychological safety as possible psychological mechanisms.
+Engaging in behavior to facilitate personal growth or collective change is a form of “positive risk-taking.”
+Going against the status quo entails a risk of social disapproval and can raise discomfort.
+When will this impede or benefit the achievement of behavioral change?
+For this research project, we aimed to find out more about the motivating role of experienced- and observed discomfort on positive risk-taking intentions and behaviors.
+We were especially interested in the role of cognitive discomfort appraisals, and psychological safety as possible psychological mechanisms.

-In this study, a motivational speaker will give two different presentations on "the role of discomfort for personal growth."
-The first presentation will serve as a control condition and consist of conveying theoretical knowledge about feelings of discomfort, psychological safety, and personal growth.
-The second presentation will be complemented by a series of practical exercises in which half of the audience will be encouraged to experience some discomfort themselves (e.g., dancing together on stage, engaging in prolonged eye contact, shouting statements out loud and singing).
-The other half of the audience will be asked to observe the scene, and and pay attention to what other group members might feel and think when engaging in the exercises.
-Positive risk-taking intentions and behaviours will be measured before and after the presentations.
+In this experimental study, a motivational speaker gave two different presentations on "the role of discomfort for personal growth."
+The first presentation served as a control condition and consisted of conveying theoretical knowledge about feelings of discomfort, psychological safety, and personal growth.
+The second presentation was complemented by a series of practical exercises in which half of the audience was encouraged to experience some discomfort themselves (e.g., dancing together on stage, engaging in prolonged eye contact, shouting statements out loud and singing).
+The other half of the audience was asked to observe the scene, and and pay attention to what other group members might feel and think when engaging in the exercises.
+Positive risk-taking intentions and behaviors were measured before and after the presentations.

 Study research question